amitfin/oref_alert/README.md

 <kbd><img src="https://github.com/amitfin/oref_alert/assets/19599059/2422d891-15f5-4393-b713-59d09f20c308" width="400"></kbd>

+## All Areas Sensor

+`binary_sensor.oref_alert_all_areas` is an additional sensor monitoring any active alert in the country.
+The sensor is `on` when there is one or more active alerts in Israel.

 ## Additional Sensors

 It's possible to create additional sensors using the service `oref_alert.add_sensor`.
 The service can be accessed via this My button: